apache/spark/docs/sql-ref-syntax-qry-star.md

 ### Parameters

-* **table_name**
+* **name**

-  If present limits the columns to be named to those in the specified referencable table.
+  If present limits the columns or fields to be named to those in the specified referencable field, columns, or table.

-* **view_name**

-  If specified limits the columns to be expanded to those in the specified referencable view.

 * **`*`**